danadesrosiers/silex-annotation-provider/README.md

 silex-annotation-provider
 =========================

 A Silex ServiceProvider that defines annotations that can be used in a Silex controller.
-Define your controllers in a class and use annotations to setup routes and define modfiers.
+Define your controllers in a class and use annotations to setup routes and define modifiers.

 Installation